cmasuki/open-code/README.md

 However, not everyone has the skills or time to learn how to develop their own code.

-This project is the answer!
-We will use it to share code, and include step-by-step tutorials on how to develop and use it.
+:sparkles: This project is the answer! :sparkles: We will use it to share code, and include step-by-step tutorials on how to develop and use it.

+---

 **People with technical skills** will be able to collaborate, create new tools, and easily share them among all movement analysis labs.